-Although the menstrual cycle may not return for up to a year or more for those who are exclusively breastfeeding, most women notice their cycles returning far earlier.
+Although your menstrual cycle may not return for up to a year or more if you’re exclusively breastfeeding, most women notice their cycles returning far earlier.
 If you aren’t breastfeeding, this could be as soon as 5 or 6 weeks after giving birth.
-Getting pregnant within 18 months of giving birth is linked to negative health outcomes, so healthcare providers recommend using an effective form of contraception (birth control) during this time.
+Getting pregnant within 18 months of giving birth may be linked to certain negative health outcomes, so healthcare providers recommend using an effective form of contraception (birth control) during this time.

 One of the most safe, effective, and low-maintenance forms of birth control are intrauterine devices (IUDs).
 IUDs can be inserted immediately after giving birth, which makes them a great choice to consider as you approach delivery day.